 - Mature cannabis stalks.
 This is when the stalks are stripped of their seeds, branches, flowers, or leaves.

 - Any fiber taken from these stalks.

-- Non-viable cannabis seeds are not included.
-However, derivatives of non-viable seeds are hemp!
+- Non-viable cannabis seeds.
+However, the derivatives of non-viable seeds are hemp!

 Farmers who specialize in the crop require a detailed understanding of it.
 Any plant with excessive THC is destroyed.
-Growing hemp is an expensive, if potentially lucrative, process.
+Therefore, growing hemp is an expensive, if potentially lucrative, process.